Skip to main content

 • Ethical computing: You will learn how computational technologies have the potential to impact individuals and society at scale.

 • Collaboration and creativity: You will learn how to work with others and creatively solve problems together.
-This ability is a core attribute highly sought after by graduate employers.
+These abilities and attributes are highly sought after by graduate employers.

-• The CCI community: You will join a significant community of students, academics and researchers who are passionate about the future of computing.
+• The Creative Computing Institute community: You will join a community of students, academics and researchers who are passionate about shaping the future of computing.
 You will become a member of our integrated online community.

 Industry experience and opportunities

-Throughout the course, you will learn using industry standard tools and frameworks ensuring you are ready to progress to a wide range of roles across the technology sector.
-You will also benefit from industry talks and will meet industry representatives throughout your studies.
+Throughout the course, you will learn using industry standard tools and frameworks, ensuring you are ready to progress to a wide range of roles across the technology sector.
+You will also benefit from industry talks and meet industry representatives throughout your studies.

 Course units

-Year 0 (common with BSc Data Science and AI)
+Year 0 (common with BSc Data Science and AI (Artificial Intelligence))

-This unit will introduce you to core programme skills and concepts.
-You will also explore basic coding environments such as processing and block programming.
+This unit will introduce you to core programming skills and concepts.
+You will also explore basic coding environments such as Processing and block programming.

-This unit will develop academic writing skills and offer diverse historical perspectives of computing.
+This unit will help you develop academic writing skills and offer diverse historical perspectives of computing.

 This unit will introduce project work through set tasks such as simple game creation.

-In this unit, you will apply the skills and knowledge you have developed so far in friendly coding environments such as processing and block programming environments.
+In this unit, you will apply the skills and knowledge you have developed so far in friendly coding environments such as Processing and block programming.

-This unit will develop the foundational maths skills required for the subsequent years of the course.
+This unit will develop the foundational maths skills required for the following years of the course.

 In this unit, you will continue your project work through set tasks and introduce code management tools and project management basics.